Jan 4, 2022

 I don't want to be fat

-I want to be healthier
+becomes - I want to be healthier

-I am healthier
+and ends up as - I am healthier

-And once you start making that transition in your mind you begin to attract what you want, you may bump into a health coach, stumble across a good cooking article, find youtube links; but you will attract what you need because you've already told your subconscious that this is the person you are so you begin to believe it which in turn makes you happier about your food choices, cooking choices and so the positive cycle evovles.
+This now makes it current and a positive which instantly makes it easier to achieve and maintain.
+Once you start making that transition in your mind you begin to attract what you want, you may bump into a health coach, stumble across a good cooking article, find youtube links; but you will attract what you need because you've already told your subconscious that this is the person you are so you begin to believe it which in turn makes you happier about your food choices, cooking choices and so the positive cycle evovles.

 What the book tells you is imagine the Universe is one giant department store and you can have literally anything you want, and make a list!
 You want a new car, new partner, better health - whatever is important to you, write it down.
 BUT make it into a now statement.
 So if you want to have a new car imagine it's already sitting outside your house and you have the keys, write down I am driving my new red car.

 Now, this isn't just a way of selfishly fulfilling your wishlist like some genie in Aladdin; it's also about appreciating and recognising you are responsible for your own joy.
 Not your boss if they were kinder, not your kids if they cleared up more, not your partner if they paid you more compliments but YOU.
 Your joy lies within you and it's up to you to realise and appreciate that.
 Sure, it's easy to go 'I'd be happier if I were 10lb thinner' but would you??
 Really??
 How is being thinner really altering your headspace??
-The body is temporary, it's a shell to contain you so being thinner doesn't really alter your perceptions or your attitude that much.
+The body is temporary, it's a shell to contain your soul so being thinner doesn't really alter your perceptions or your attitude that much.

 The other thing that comes out loud and clear is love yourself first, because if you don't then why should anyone else?
 Now this is a tough one for many, we often have difficult histories and stories but sadly so do many and we can't change what happened to us.
 But we can choose to see that we're still here, we live with it and manage it perhaps, we can choose to see the good things we do for others.
 Often the most damaged are the most helpful to others because it's far easier to do nice things for others than thinking we deserve them too.
 Been there, got the Tshirt and now I use it to clean paintbrushes because I like painting and it seems a fitting use for it.